Deducteam/lambdapi/docs/structure.rst

 -  ``docs/``: documentation in `ReStructured Text`_ format, to be built with `Sphinx`_.

+   - ``docs/README.md``: introduction to the user manual and guidelines

 -  ``editors/``: editor plugins for handling Lambdapi files

    -  ``emacs/``: code for emacs